knowledge-summary/programming-book-summary/designing-machine-learning-systems.md

 Most popular query language - SQL
 - Declarative language
-- With certain added features, SWL can be Turing-complete
+- With certain added features, SQL can be Turing-complete

 ### NoSQL
 For certain use cases, relational data model can be restrictive. (demands data follows a strict schema, painful schema management)